The airline with the best average rating is Lufthansa with 7.3/10.

 I ate a small breakfast at the Sheraton and headed to the terminal at around 8:45 AM.
 I already received my boarding pass for the flight in Sofia the previous day, so I headed straight to the Senator Lounge, where I grab a quick shot of the Boeing 747-400 that would fly me to Seattle.
 Doing the honors would be D-ABVO ('Mühlheim a. d.
 Ruhr'), Lufthansa's oldest 747, delivered to the company in May 1996.

 I stayed in the lounge until 5 minutes before boarding, which commenced on-time at gate Z20.
 I quickly found my seat on the upper deck of the queen, 83A.
 I was invited into the flight deck by the wonderful flight attendant, Nora, who saw me peering in.
-There, I was introduced to the three pilots of the flight: Captain Hans, Check Airman Captain Jörg, and Senior First Officer Björn.
-There were two captains, because it was Captain Han's first flight on the 747, which he was looking forward to.
-Hans occupied the left seat, while Jörg took the right seat.
+There, I was introduced to the three pilots of the flight: a Captain, a Check Airman Captain, and a Senior First Officer.
+There were two captains, because it was the Captain's first flight on the 747, which he was looking forward to.
+The Check Airman occupied the right seat.

 Within 5 seconds of me returning to my seat, Nora offered me a beverage.
 I decided to be simple and just get water.

 We pushed back around 30 minutes late, and about 15 minutes later took off from Runway 25C.

 Almonds to start off the meal service.

 I decided to spice things up a little bit and get Tomato Juice.

 For my appetizer, the Goat Cream Cheese with Mango Salsa and Arugula.

 For my main, the delicious Ravioli with Pesto Sauce and Antipasti Vegetables.

 And the wrap up a great meal, Panna Cotta.